Euler approximations with varying coefficients: The case of superlinearly growing diffusion coefficients: Main results

-\begin{remark} Note that due \textbf{B-2}, for each $n \ge 1$, the norm of $b_n$ and of $\sigma_n$ have at most linear growth in $x$ and that guarantees the existence of a unique solution to \eqref{tem}.
-Moreover, it guarantees along with \textbf{A-5} that for each $n\ge 1$, i.e.
+\begin{remark} Note that due to {B-2}, for each $n \ge1$, the norm of $b_n$ and of $\sigma_n$ have at most linear growth in $x$ and that guarantees the existence of a unique solution to \eqref{tem}.
+Moreover, it guarantees along with {A-5} that for each $n\ge1$,

 for any $p\le p_0$.
-Clearly, one cannot claim at this point that any of these bounds is independent of $n$. \end{remark} The main results of this paper follow.
+Clearly, one cannot claim at this point that any of these bounds is independent of $n$. \end{remark}